jamesshannon/screen/README.md

 1. Clone or download this repository
 1. Install from requirements.txt
 1. Create Google OAuth client and download `client_secrets.json` file
-1. Optionally, modify `server/config.json` to update file paths for the databse and the file storage directory.
-1. Modify `server/config.json` with your
+1. Create `server/config/config.env` with your
    [configuration parameters](#configuration-parameters).
 1. Optionally, install the chrome extension by opening up `chrome://extensions`, enabling developer mode, and then `Load unpacked` from the